DaGeRe/precision-experiments-rca/README.md

 ![Example Result Graph](example_graph.png)

 In this graph, light yellow marks 100% F1 score, and where it gets darker, the F1-score decreases, indicating that performance changes are either overlooked or detected falsely.
-Since we never have light yellow, even with the maximum configuration of 20 VMs and 10 iterations, the change measured here could not be identified safely.
+This graph indicates that roughly 50 VMs are necessary to detect the performance change safely, either with only one iteration (so before warmup) or with more than 4 iterations (after warmup).
+For 2 and 3 iterations, the performance change is not detectable (due to warmup).